Hopac/Hopac/Docs/Programming.md

 val withNackJob: (Promise<unit> -> #Job<#Alt<'x>>) -> Alt<'x>
 ```

-The `withNackJob` combinator is like `guard` in that it allows an alternative to
+The `withNackJob` combinator is like `prepareJob` in that it allows an
-be computed at instantiation time.
-Additionally, `withNackJob` creates a
+alternative to be computed at instantiation time.
+Additionally, `withNackJob`
-*negative acknowledgment alternative*, which is actually represented as a
+creates a *negative acknowledgment alternative*, which is actually represented
-promise, that it gives to the encapsulated alternative constructor.
+as a promise, that it gives to the encapsulated alternative constructor.
 If the
 constructed alternative is ultimately not committed to, the negative
 acknowledgment alternative becomes available.
 Consider the following example: